Recent from talks

 Insta360

-Arashi Vision Inc. (Chinese: 影石创新科技股份有限公司; pinyin: Yǐngshí Chuàngxīn Kējì Gǔfèn Yǒuxiàn Gōngsī), doing business as Insta360, is a camera company headquartered in Shenzhen, China with offices in Los Angeles, Tokyo and Berlin.
-It makes action cameras, 360-degree cameras, editing software for mobile and desktop computers, and stereoscopic 180-degree cameras.
+Arashi Vision Inc. (Chinese: 影石创新科技股份有限公司; pinyin: Yǐngshí Chuàngxīn Kējì Gǔfèn Yǒuxiàn Gōngsī), doing business as Insta360, is a Chinese camera and imaging technology company headquartered in Shenzhen, China with offices in Los Angeles, Tokyo and Berlin.
+It produces action cameras, 360-degree cameras, and stereoscopic 180-degree cameras, as well as video editing software for mobile and desktop platforms.
+Its products are used in action sports, travel recording, and other outdoor video applications.
+It has collaborated with Leica Camera on imaging technology, including action cameras such as the Insta360 Ace Pro series.

 Insta360 CEO J. K. Liu (刘靖康) met his co-founders while studying computer science at Nanjing University.
 Liu recognized the potential of 360 when he attended a music concert and wanted to develop products to record and share such powerfully moving events.